-This scientific work published in the official journal of the American Congress of Rehabilitation Medicine was conducted on 225 patients suffering with symptomatic diabetic peripheral neuropathy.
+This scientific work, published in the official journal of the American Congress of Rehabilitation Medicine, was conducted in 225 patients with symptomatic diabetic peripheral neuropathy.

-The international team tried to determine whether repetitive and cumulative exposure of painful feet to low-frequency pulsed magnetic therapy with 8-25 Hz frequencies would alleviate neuropathic pain, affect sleep quality and promote nerve regeneration.
+An international team sought to determine whether repetitive and cumulative exposure of painful feet to low-frequency pulsed magnetotherapy at frequencies ranging from 8 to 25 Hz would relieve neuropathic pain, affect sleep quality and provide nerve regeneration.

-The team of scientists therefore suggested further more complex testing of low-frequency pulsed magnetic therapy with higher intensities and longer duration of therapeutic applications.
-The reason for this proposal was, among other things, the fact that patients experienced overall improvement and reduction of itching in the feet.
+Therefore, the expert team from this study proposed further extended testing of higher intensity low-frequency pulsed magnet therapy with longer duration of treatment applications.
+The reason for this suggestion was, among other things, the fact that patients experienced an overall improvement and reduction of itching in the feet.

 Pulsed electromagnetic fields to reduce diabetic neuropathic pain and stimulate neuronal repair

-You can contact us using the form below and check Biomag’s patented 3D pulsed magnetic therapy for yourself.
+Contact us using the form below and check for yourself the therapeutic effect of the patented Biomag 3D pulsed magnetotherapy.

-Our consultants will contact you as soon as possible and suggest the ideal solution for you.
+Our consultants will get in touch with you as soon as possible and propose the ideal solution for you.